data-science-tsb/machine-learning-notes/README.md

 ### Things that will be included here:
 - Python Libraries
-- Academic Theories: Match, Stat, Etc
+- Academic Theories: Calculus, Statistics, Etc
 - Process
 - SageMaker